abrahammurciano/firefox-css-tweaks/README.md

 # Update: Firefox v138

-As of Firefox v138, [Expand Vertical Tabs on Hover](#expand-vertical-tabs-on-hover) no longer works, and I can't figure out how to fix it with plain CSS.
+As of Firefox v138, [Expand Vertical Tabs on Hover (Deprecated)](#expand-vertical-tabs-on-hover-deprecated) no longer works, and I can't figure out how to fix it with plain CSS.
 However, a similar feature is now available natively.
 To use it, set the following options in `about:config`.

 | Setting | Value | Description |
 | --- | --- | --- |